AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 ;; MSG SIZE  rcvd: 181
 ```

-In this tutorial, Azure DNS is used as an example.
+This tutorial uses Azure DNS, however any DNS provider can be used.
 To add the TXT record, you must follow the documentation of your DNS hosting service.

-Review the [Checking Domain Name Status](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/check-domain-name-status) documentation if there is an issue.
+Review the [checking domain name status](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/check-domain-name-status) documentation if there is an issue.

 ## Configure DNS record

 >[!VIDEO](https://video.tv.adobe.com/v/3427907?quality=12&learn=on)

-To configure the DNS record for your custom domain follow these steps,
+To configure the DNS record for your custom domain follow these steps:

-- Determine the DNS record type (CNAME or APEX) based on the domain type, like root domain (APEX) or subdomain (CNAME), and follow the [Configuring DNS Settings](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/configure-dns-settings) documentation.
+1. Determine the DNS record type (CNAME or APEX) based on the domain type, like root domain (APEX) or subdomain (CNAME), and follow the [Configuring DNS Settings](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/configure-dns-settings) documentation.
-- Add the DNS record in your DNS hosting service.
+1. Add the DNS record in your DNS hosting service.
-- Trigger the DNS record validation by following the [Checking DNS Record Status](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/check-dns-record-status) documentation.
+1. Trigger the DNS record validation by following the [Checking DNS Record Status](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/check-dns-record-status) documentation.

 In this tutorial, as a **subdomain** `wknd.enablementadobe.com` is used, the CNAME record type that points to `cdn.adobeaemcloud.com` is added.

-However, if you are using the **root domain**, you must add APEX record type (aka A, ALIAS, or ANAME) that points to the specific IP addresses provided by Adobe.
+However, if you are using the **root domain**, you must add an APEX record type (aka A, ALIAS, or ANAME) that points to the specific IP addresses provided by Adobe.

 ## Site verification